sayako7777/AttractingContributors/README.md

 # What is your favarite shoes?

-# List of shoes
+# List of University
 - Nike Air Force 1 '07
 - Nike Air Max 90 Lv8
 - Adidas 4D
 - New Balance WL574Z
-- Crocs
+- New Balance 990 v5